Sliding doors

 But then, I always believed I am put in a place where I am supposed to be.
 I am meant to be here.
 It doesn’t matter if I took the circuitous route or the straight path, I will always end up here.

-Just like Gwyneth’s character in Sliding Doors.
+Just like when Gwyneth’s character in Sliding Doors.
 She missed the train so she wasn’t able to catch her boyfriend in bed with another woman.
 When she didn’t miss the train, she was able to catch her bf in flagrante delicto.
 She broke up with him and in the throes of her grief, met a better guy.

 However, in the multiverse where she missed the train, she still ended breaking up with the bf.
-At the end of the movie, the other guy was just in the background but you can insinuate that eventually they would have met, even if it would have been a different circumatance.
+At the end of the movie, the other guy was just in the background but you can insinuate that eventually they would have met, even if it would have been a different circumstance.
 Gwyneth would still have ended with the better guy.

 We are where we’re supposed to be.